-In this section we discuss Cayman Islands immigration and entry requirements for all those wanting to visit Cayman as a tourist and those wanting to move here as a new resident.
+In this section, we discuss Cayman Islands immigration and entry requirements for all those wanting to visit Cayman as a visitor, and for those wanting to move here as a new resident.

 But first, before we get ahead of ourselves, let’s start at the very beginning and assess the exact steps needed in the process of becoming a legal resident, starting out as a ‘New Arrival’.

 We are often asked how many days, as a visitor, one can stay in the Cayman Islands.
-Under the law a person that has no other basis to enter the Cayman Islands (i.e. a Work Permit) and with no right to residence (i.e. is married to a Caymanian) may be admitted as visitors for up to a total of six months, with extensions permissible thereafter.
+Under the law, a person who has no other basis to enter the Cayman Islands (i.e. a Work Permit) and with no right to residence (i.e. does not have a spouse, parent or grandparent who is a Caymanian and does not hold an express permission based on those circumstances), may be admitted into Cayman as a visitor for a total of up to six months, with extensions permissible in rare circumstances thereafter.

 If you are looking to move to the Cayman Islands and are not Caymanian, or married to a Caymanian, the process is slower.
 The first thing to do is find a job, or be offered a job, and then your Cayman employer has to apply for a work permit for you.
 Read on to understand the differences between Full and Temporary Work Permits as opposed to working under the Special Economic Zone and/or being classified under a Student Visa.